Research Funding

 German and Austrian Exile (Miller Studentship)

 A Martin and Hannah Norbert-Miller Trust doctoral studentship has been made available by the Martin Miller and Hannah Norbert-Miller Trust to support graduates wishing to focus their research on German-speaking exile, preferably in the UK.
-Relevant disciplines are: history, politics, socoiology, migration, the arts.
-The Miller Studentship provides a fee waiver of up to 100% of the full-time or part-time Home tuition fee, tenable for three (full-time) or five years (part-time), plus maintenance.
+Relevant disciplines are: history, politics, sociology, migration, the arts.
+The Miller Studentship provides a waiver of tuition fees at the Home rate (Overseas students may apply but only the Home fees rate will be waived), plus maintenance equivalent to that paid by the AHRC.
+The studentship is tenable for three (full-time) or five years (part-time).

 More Information